rajpnz/intro/README.md

 He is a man **reluctant** to change, will he survive

 ### Background Part 2
 The times they are a changing

+### Background Part 3
+Impermanence